 5. Bottle neck'n

 The comedy behind this poster makes this a favorite and the best part, the person who wrote it, says it works.
 Read below for the directions on this one but be sure to read them all, as I can see skipping number six may lead to a tipped over bottle and an escapee!

 6. Wiped clean

 Anyone can make this trap just about anywhere.
 If you have mice problem on your counter tops or just about anywhere with some height, this trap is genius.

 So as you can see here, you take an empty toilet paper roll and crease one side so it fits flat along the edge of a table or counter top.
 Balancing may be difficult at first, but that's the concept to making this work.
 Once you find that sweet spot, place some peanut butter or some sort of mouse attractant at the end of the tube.
 The key is to making sure you have a tall enough bucket or bin below to where the mouse will fall as it reaches the end of the tube.
 Simple, cheap, and efficient.
-My kind of mouse trap.
+My kind of smart mouse trap.